xsysredmi/TheInsuranceCompany/README.md

 - InsurancePremium
 - InsuredAmount

 The build is currently failing.
 We have already modified an Interface to get you started.
+Once you fix this error, you have a starting point from where you have to work your way up through multiple layers in the application.
 There is a static class DatabaseStub that mimics a database containing all the data that the operation GetDutchTravelInsurances need to return.
 You don't need to change this class.